 Founded by foreign trained local architect, Hun Chansan, re : edge's work reinvents and recreates lines, edges, spaces, and materials; and in doing so redefines urban spaces, architecture and the interior spaces of each project.

-Since launching in 2011, we have tackled projects ranging from mixed-use developments, commercial retail, luxury hotels, residential high-rise and private homes with equal aplomb.
+Since launching in 2011, we have tackled projects ranging from mixed-use developments, commercial retails, luxury hotels, residential high-rise and private homes with equal aplomb.

 Many of our ideas have been shaped around architecture as a built environment and its relationship to its adjacency: the outdoor and indoor environments.
 Throughout our work, we have blurred this boundary and developed architecture and interior spaces with a deep respect to the natural environments.